Criteria for inclusion

 - fediverse posts

-- the list of recent releases on FS, FF, AF, TN, ILT
+- the list of recent releases on FS, FF, AF, TN, ILT, TP.

 - newly submitted names to fontdata.